immunefi-team/Bounty_Boosts/Puffer Finance/28792 - [SC - Low] Return value of low level isnt checked executio....md

 # Return value of low level isn't checked, execution will resume even if the called contract throws an exception.

-Submitted on Tue Feb 27 2024 08:20:17 GMT-0400 (Atlantic Standard Time) by @Kenzo for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 27th 2024 at 14:20:17 UTC by @Kenzo for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28792